frankshearar/Home/Support-package-renames.md

 NuGet.org's search rankings is heavily influenced by packages' popularity.
 This leads to poor search quality when a popular package is renamed.

-For example, here are popular packages that have been renamed:
+For example, the following popular packages have been renamed:

 Package | Replacements
 -- | --